 Pensby High School for Boys (Wirral)

 NOTE: when filling in the application form, please, don’t forget to write “N/A” in the boxes where the question doesn’t apply to you so that the system lets you continue.
 We need information on the whole family but especially the children, and mainly the child who is going to be the “buddy”, all of which will allow us to find the right match for him or her.

-Everything is planned for a succesful and gratifying experience and from the second year on, the British children are invited over to spend the last week in July at their amigo’s for a great week of summer holiday in Spain at a very low cost which includes planes, assistance and insurance (300.00 pounds in 2018 taken off the allowance, which still leaves enough for the family to cover the hosting expenses and more!)
+Everything is planned for a succesful and gratifying experience and the second year, the British children are invited over to spend the last week in July at their amigo’s for a great week of summer holiday in Spain at a very low cost which includes planes, assistance and insurance (500.00 pounds taken off the allowance, which still leaves enough for the family to cover the hosting expenses this second year)